 A separate liquidity matter has to do with back-end charges levied by the vendor.
 You avoid this problem by not buying products with these charges.

 #8.
 Use for the intended purpose.
-The original idea behind deferred annuities was to have your money growing untouched for a number of years (the “accumulation phase”) and then being converted into a lifetime monthly annuity (“annuitization phase”).
+The original idea behind deferred annuities was to have your money growing untouched for several years (the “accumulation phase”) and then being converted into a lifetime monthly annuity (“annuitization phase”).
 It’s not a bad idea.

 Suppose you put in $100,000 at age 50, investing the money in junk bonds.
 It grows to $200,000 when you’re 65.
 You could just cash in the policy, paying tax on $100,000 of ordinary income.
 Better: use the $200,000 to buy a so-called immediate annuity paying a fixed monthly sum for as long as you live.
 A 65-year-old male would get $1,200 a month, or thereabouts, from this lump sum.

-Folks, please understand that when you put your hard-earned cash into insurance company, it invests it in the open market.
-When you are getting your money back, you receive pennies comparing to what the insurance company is getting.
+Folks, please understand that when you put your hard-earned cash into the insurance company, it invests it in the open market.
+When you are getting your money back, you receive pennies compared to what the insurance company is getting.

 In most annuity contracts, you are guaranteed a certain amount of annuity income, and if you choose the right option, it would be an income for the rest of your life.
 No matter what you choose, you must pay fees and commissions for that guarantee.

 Did I mention that any website that sells annuities never highlights the disadvantages?

 Do your due diligence (more than usual) to find the benefits of certain annuities that overweight the negatives.

 Do you have any feedback?
 Thank you in advance.